-Muhammara dip is an easy appetizer recipe to keep in your back pocket for parties, picnics, and other snacking situations.
-Takes 10 minutes – made with pantry staples.
+Muhammara is an easy appetizer recipe to keep in your back pocket for parties, picnics, and other snacking situations.
+Takes just 10 minutes to make.

 Muhammara Dip Ingredients